Toxocious/toxocious.github.io/README.md

   Other blog/portfolio templates didn't cut it for me, and I wanted to create something that was easy to use, easy to add to, and painless to deploy to the web.

-  If you're interested in using this repository as a template, please fork it and star it!
+  If you're interested in using this repository as a template, please consider forking it and leaving a star.

   <img src='https://img.shields.io/github/issues/toxocious/toxocious.github.io?style=for-the-badge&logo=appveyor' />
   <img src='https://img.shields.io/github/forks/toxocious/toxocious.github.io?style=for-the-badge&logo=appveyor' />